devskharry3/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents in a long format
+Display current directory content in long format with user and group IDS displayed numerically and hidden files